Concourse (newspaper)

 Concourse is the independent student newspaper of Keele University in Staffordshire, England.
 Its editorial team regularly update the paper online as well as putting together multiple physical editions during term time.
 It is editorially independent of both the university and the students' union and makes up the student media at the university, along with Kube Radio.

 History

 Concourse was first published in 1964, which makes it among the longest-running student publications in the UK.

 Current

-Concourse has a dedicated editorial team who update and maintain the paper's website as well maintained as well as creating multiple physical editions during term time.
-The paper reports news about Keele University and its sporting activities in addition to publishing local news, arts coverage, political matters and a variety of feature articles.
-Each edition of the newspaper is being printed in full colour along with articles being posted on the newspaper's website.